-There will initially be 1,000 distinctive green bicycles in 120 bays across the two towns of Bournemouth and Poole.
+There will initially be 50 distinctive green bicycles in 120 bays across the two towns of Bournemouth and Poole, the scheme will ramp up to 1,000 bikes over the summer.
 The majority of the bays are situated near the coast and town centres, with none further north than the university.
 Christchurch is not available at launch but discussions are taking place regarding an expansion into the town in the near future.
 More bays are scheduled to be painted this summer, expanding the scheme to the north of the conurbation.

 There is no cost to the tax payer as the Council did not pay for the contract and Beryl is responsible for upkeep of the bikes.
 Beryl make money through users paying to use the bikes – if you want to use the bike on pay as you go there is a £1 unlocking fee and a 5p per minute charge.
 Other options include minute bundles, for every 100 minutes up to 400, and an unlimited 24-hour bundle for £12.
 If you take the bike outside of the geo-fence and do not bring it back you will be charged.

 Having tried out a bike at the press launch, they offer an agile and quick ride, albeit a slightly firm one.
 The height of the seat is fully adjustable and there are three gears.
 There is a platform at the front for strapping on a piece of luggage weighing up to 10kg; front and rear lights frame the bike.
 A lock on the rear wheel is the primary security feature; and each bike’s location is tracked.

 To take one out you simply pay £1 via the app and then touch your smartphone on the front, causing the rear lock to open.
 The app and all its features are easy to use; however there are no plans for a card as of yet meaning you must have a smartphone to use the service.